Dolenek/Projekt-ERDB/EpicRPGBot.UI/docs/BotEngine.cs.md

 - Emits OnMessageSeen when a new message id appears (simple rolling detection)

 Opening salvo
-- The UI sends “rpg cd” immediately (via Start button) using SendImmediateAsync
+- The UI first sends “rpg cd” (via Start button) using SendImmediateAsync
 - Start() then waits ~2s and sends hunt, wait, work, wait, and optionally farm
+- All these scheduled sends raise OnCommandSent so the UI can log and count

+Internal reactions and event emission
+- EventCheck(...) reacts to certain keywords in the chat text (e.g., “BOT HELP”, “START”, etc.)
+- To ensure the UI receives OnCommandSent for these reactions, the engine uses an internal helper:
+  - SendAndEmitAsync(string text): wraps the actual send and raises OnCommandSent on success
+- This guarantees UI logging (“Message (message) sent”) and stats updates (e.g., “rpg hunt” counter) for both timer-based and reaction-based sends.

 Notes
 - The composer focus and DevTools strategy avoid typing into Discord’s header search.